Model-Based Learning of Whittle indices: Conclusion

 \subsection{Time and space complexity}

 Both time and space complexity of each algorithm are summarized in Table \ref{tab:time_space__comparison}.

 At each time step \BLINQ~requires a time complexity of $O(1)$ to update the quantities $N_t(\cdot)$ defined in (\ref{eq:approx_MDP}).
 When it runs \EWISC, it needs a time complexity $O(S^2)$ to compute the estimated transition matrix $\hat{P}$ plus $O(K S^2)$ where $K$ is the number of BO policies computed, which is $S+1$ if the approximated MDP $\hatMDP$ is indexable.
 An efficient optimization consists in increasing the number of time steps between each consecutive runs of \EWISC, e.g. by doubling it.
 This allows the computational cost of \EWISC~to be negligible compared to the cost of update, in the long run.
+During our experiments, estimated MDPs were almost always indexable, hence a complexity of $O(S^3)$ for each run of \EWISC.

-In contrast, \QWI~and \QGI~both have a runtime that does not depend on the time step $t$.
-Moreover, they work differently than \BLINQ in the sense that the learning can be decoupled for each state, in case the user does not need to approximate all Whittle indices.
+In contrast, \QWhittle, \QWI~and \QGI~have a runtime that does not depend on the time step $t$.
+They work differently than \BLINQ~in the sense that the learning can be decoupled for each state, in case the user does not need to approximate all Whittle indices.
 As a result, the computational complexity can be reduced: they require a time complexity of $O(1)$ per state at each time step, so $O(S)$ when learning all indices.
 They do not require any additional time complexity.

 In our tests with \BLINQ, we multiplied the number of time steps between consecutive runs of \EWISC~by some constant greater than $1$.
-In the long run the total execution time of \EWISC~and \WISC~by \BLINQ~was orders of magnitude smaller than the accumulated update time needed by \QWI~and \QGI, as expected.
+In the long run the total execution time of \EWISC~and \WISC~by \BLINQ~was orders of magnitude smaller than the accumulated update time needed by \QWhittle, \QWI~and \QGI, as expected.

-In terms of memory usage, \BLINQ~requires to compute transition matrices and therefore needs a space complexity of $O(S^2)$. \QWI~and \QGI~work differently as they need a table of size $O(S)$ to learn each Whittle or Gittins index the decision maker wants to learn.
+In terms of memory usage, \BLINQ~requires to compute transition matrices and therefore needs a space complexity of $O(S^2)$. \QWhittle, \QWI~and \QGI~work differently as they need a table of size $O(S)$ to learn each Whittle or Gittins index the decision maker wants to learn.
 However, the overall complexity if they want to learn all state indices at once is still $O(S^2)$.